I have been running for close to 11-years. Mostly on, sometimes off. But I have enjoyed my runs so much that no other form of cardio even comes close.

 The Schwinn 470 is 70 inches long, 28 inches wide, and 63 inches tall, which is quite reasonable for a full-sized elliptical trainer.

 The Sole E25 on the other hand is 70 inches long, 24 inches wide and 64 inches tall.
 So the difference is only marginal and definitely not significant enough to make a difference to the amount of space it will occupy in your home.
+If you're on the hunt for a space saving exercise machine, any of these checks that box.

 What Are the Customer Reviews Saying?